NOW AVAILABLE: Building Plans & Kits for ARRIBA

 Exceptionally seaworthy, this design achieves the trifecta of rowing, towing and sailing—and doing all three remarkably well.
 She also motors along quite nicely with a small outboard motor.
 And she’s steady as a church when stepping into her from the mothership.
 With oversized gunwale-guard wrapped around her rails, she cozies up nicely alongside without causing dings or rashes.

-This boat can be built by anyone with reasonable woodworking skill using:
+Estimated time to build this boat is approximately 300 hours, and this boat can be built by anyone with reasonable woodworking skills using:

 - A set of building plans from Off Center Harbor (CLICK HERE to purchase)

-- A kit of pre-cut plywood pieces from Hewes & Co. (see links below)
+- The kit of pre-cut plywood pieces (see links below)

-NOTE: You can build it from the plans alone, but the kit and video series make it much easier and save you a good deal of time.
+Note: You can build it from the plans alone, but the kit and video series make it much easier and save you a good deal of time (and perhaps money as well).

 THE NAME (& OCH’s NICKNAME)